Q: When my pet is boarded is he in a pen with other pets?

 them better hone their skills.
 Some cats are an exception.
 For those, the owner is notified

-and we reccomend the cat be sedated at the vet and groomed there.
+and we recommend the cat be sedated at the vet and groomed there.
+If your vet

 Q: Does my dog have to have a 'show dog' haircut?